 The Sopranos defies genre in many ways.
 A recent rewatch of the series reminded me how hilarious the series was in addition to how it’s truly a study of human behavior.
 The show’s genius may lay in the fact that no detail goes wasted, everything feeds into something else.
 Events and emotions have consequences, just like in real life.
 Perhaps this is never more apparent than with Christopher, who is almost Shakespearean in how tragic a figure he is.

 Christopher starts the series off as a young guy who wants to climb the ranks faster than he already is.
 Tony Soprano, who in the show’s early days is shot-calling without the boss title, wisely keeps Christopher’s growth within the family steady but not too fast.
-Christopher has mistakes to make still but he’s the chosen one.
-On the surface, Chris seems to have a bright future and, as some might say, the world by the balls but there is a world of hurt and pain beneath the surface that dictate the direction and future of the character.
-In this article, I’ll be looking at several relationships of Christopher’s that helped shape his tragic fate and what made him–in my opinion–one of the most heart wrenching characters in television history.
+Christopher has mistakes to make still, but he’s the chosen one.
+On the surface, Chris seems to have a bright future and, as some might say, the world by the balls but there is a world of hurt and pain beneath the surface that dictates the direction and future of the character.
+In this article, I’ll be looking at several relationships of Christopher’s that helped shape his tragic fate and what made him–in my opinion–one of the most heart-wrenching characters in television history.

 To get a full and accurate accounting of Christopher, we have to start with his parents.
 Dicky Moltisanti, Christopher’s father, was a soldier in the Soprano family crew, a path his son would follow.
 Dicky was shot and killed when Chris was an infant, leaving large shoes to fill in the world of organized crime for his son and also, like Christopher’s mother, issues with alcohol and drugs that got passed on.
 With his father deceased and his mother struggling with alcoholism and not always being present for him, Christopher’s relationship with Tony became even more of a focus in his life.
 Tony filled the older brother/uncle role for Chris, had a strong connection to Chris’ father, and was successful.
 For a boy who was in need of people to look up to in his role, Tony fit the bill.